 5. Always Apply Sunscreen

 Sunscreen is the best protection you can use against harmful UV rays from sun exposure.
 Too much sun can cause issues on your skin surface, preventing it from looking super clear.
 You’ll be more prone to sun spots, hyperpigmentation and more.
 Not to mention skin cancer, which is REALLY why I wear sunscreen every single day.
 Also, according to the American Academy of Dermatology, sunscreen works effectively against skin aging, which is a plus!
+The women in my life with the most beautiful clear skin all attribute part of it to wearing sunscreen.

 6. Prioritize Moisturizing & Hydration